prismicio/prismic-gatsby/docs/03-fetch-data.md

 Where `ExampleCustomType` is the name of your Custom Type and `ExampleSlice` is the Slice's name.

-In the following example, we have a Page Custom Type with one Slice called `playlist` with fields in both the repeatable (`fields`) and non-repeatable (`primary`) zones:
+In the following example, we have a Page Custom Type with one Slice called `playlist` with fields in both the repeatable (`items`) and non-repeatable (`primary`) zones:

 ```graphql
 query MyQuery {